-What if all of us took one day to show others how much we care?
+What if we all work together to show others how much we care?

-If every church, every group, every organization in our community pulled together for ONE DAY to show love to our neighbors–what kind of impact would it have?
+If every church, every group, every organization in our county pulled together as ONE COMMUNITY to show love to our neighbors–what kind of impact would it have?

 #SERVECOWETA is about One Community, Serving Together, Making a Difference.
 Volunteers from all over our county are flooding their community with love shown through service.
 Whether it's handing out water at the park, serving food to the hungry, or constructing a wheelchair ramp for a veteran, Coweta County citizens are impacting lives through local missions.